US/EU – Steps for Whois

 About restrictions

-Note 2: For me, progressive insight leads to this design of a structure: The country of the real domain user is leading having country-specific Domain Control Registers (DCR);
+suggestion: The country of the real domain user is leading for country-specific Domain Desks;

 1. prescribed by law;